A Better Approach

 What I didn't realize that up until step 3, you are simply learning how to think like a programmer.
 Common debugging errors, patterns, functions etc. should be at the back of your hand so you can progress much faster and eventually get better at them.
 I use to use python tutor immediately for debugging or understanding my problem which meant I was outsourcing my thinking.

-Step 3 is a good time to start learning some basic theory/general knowledge on the side.
+Calling this a step 4 is slightly misleading; Learning some basic theory while coding small projects is probably the best time to start.
 This completely depends on what you're going into.
 Data Science/Machine learning might mean learning Statistics.
 Web development in general means understanding routers, APIs, design, etc.

 5. Bigger projects

 This means building a project with frameworks or multiple libraries.
 You can use the same process with tutorials and really start diving into documentation at this point to understand the "why's" and not just the "how's".
 This will probably encompass everything you've learned in all the previous steps and can be put on your portfolio as well.
 Or find a project with others.